mk-fg/reliable-discord-client-irc-daemon/README.md

     Guidelines violation (third-party client), but obviously it's just a guess on my part as to whether it matters.

+-   Running rdircd on a VPS with different IP address than other clients [might trigger captcha to "authorize" IP address], which can be bypassed by using `ssh -D` socks-proxy connection via web browser from that same IP.

+-   There've been reports of discord forcing a auth/password reset on account when restarting long-running rdircd instance(s):

+    > You’re receiving this message because we detected suspicious activity on
+    > your account and believe your account may have been compromised.
+    > This can happen if your Discord password is the same password used on
+    > another website and that website was hacked, or you accidentally gave
+    > your access token to someone else.

+    In which case discord simply asks for one password reset afterwards.
+    Seem to be rare, reported once or twice on IRC, haven't seen it myself.

 There are also [some HN comments clarifying Discord staff position in a thread here], though none of the above should probably be taken as definitive, since third-party and even support staff's responses can be wrong/misleading or outdated,